sailfish009/openstructure/modules/doc/intro-01.rst

 algorithm that is written for entities will almost always (with some care) also work for
 :class:`EntityHandles <ost.mol.EntityHandle>`.
-This is referred to as `duck-typing <http://en.wikipedia.org/wiki/Duck_typing>`_ (I don' t care if it is a duck as long as it looks like a duck), a concept used all over the place in Python.
-For views, the same rule as for :class:`entities <ost.mol.EntityHandle>` applies: No atom can be part of the view without it's residue...
+This is referred to as `duck-typing <http://en.wikipedia.org/wiki/Duck_typing>`_ (I don't care if it isn't a duck as long as it looks like a duck), a concept used all over the place in Python.
+For views, the same rule as for :class:`entities <ost.mol.EntityHandle>` applies: No atom can be part of the view without it's residue.

 To familiarize yourself with the concept of views, we will use the fragment in the 3D window of the last example.